 The unconference will take place on the campus of the University of Maryland, College Park.
 Directions to and from Campus are available.
 The UMD 104 Metro will transport attendees to and from the College Park Metro stop.

-Using Public Transporation: Reagan National Metro (Yellow Line) to College Park Metro (Green Line) switch from Yellow Line to Green Line at L’Enfant Plaza $3.35 (less if not during rush hour).
-Super Shuttle Costs: $28.00 one-way.
+Using Public Transporation: Washington Reagan National Metro (Yellow Line) to College Park Metro (Green Line) switch from Yellow Line to Green Line at L’Enfant Plaza $3.35 (less if not during rush hour).